 playing with plucked strings (like Brothers Grimm): Eudoxa set

-For a long time, I used to use Jargar a, d and Larsen G, C (which you can hear on The Brothers Grimm 2012 album Redolent Spires:bandcamp / spotify).
+For a long time, I used to use Jargar A, D and Larsen G, C; which you can hear on The Brothers Grimm 2012 album Redolent Spires (bandcamp / spotify) or on my 2010 original solo cello score for Mary’s Wedding OST (bandcamp).
 Often this set up was too powerful for violoncello + classical guitar.
 If the Brothers Grimm were going out on tour, I would most likely use a Eudoxa medium set (in this case the quieter C string would be an advantage!).

 The warm blend on the Eudoxas with other bowed string instruments is insane, they are perfect for chamber music.
 If you need to blend inward, I’d go with Eudoxa.
 If you need to cut through or project outward I’d go with Oliv.
 For instance, during rehearsals with a pianist for a performance of Schumann’s Fantasiestücke, Op.73 using a Eudoxa set up: I simply could not sing out above the piano without pushing the strings harder than I wished to.
 For the performance later that week, I had switched to an Oliv set up and no longer had to fight to project.
 I was able to float on top of the piano sound with out over playing the strings.